TheFunkyFurry/Mayhaps/README.md

 To save a generated cat:
 - Click save
+- If prompted, select a folder to save to

 To updating to a newer version / To Uninstall:
 - Close Mayhaps and delete the files
 If updating:
 - Download desired version from https://github.com/TheFunkyFurry/Mayhaps/releases

-To change save location:
+To change a folder location:
 - Open options window
-- Click browse next to the current save location
+- Click browse next to the folder you want to change
-- Select new save location
+- Select new folder location
+- If changing asset folder then click Reset after selecting a new folder

 # VERSION HISTORY